Medicare & Personal Insurance Benefits

 Q?
 Is there any cost to me?

-A. Your normal insurance deductibles and co-pays will apply.
-If you choose an “upgraded” product, you may have to pay the portion that represents the upgrade.
-Scarlet’s Unmentionables can check with your insurance company to determine if you have met your deductible and what your co-pay percentage is.
+A. Your normal insurance deductibles and co-pays will apply and will be collected at time of final fitting.
+If you choose an “upgraded” product, you will have to pay the portion that represents the upgrade.
+Please see above information regarding contacting your insurance for benefit information.
 Scarlet’s Unmentionables will bill your insurance company on your behalf.

 Q?
 How often or how many or prosthesis and bras can I get?

 A. This varies by insurance company and is based on medical necessity.
 Scarlet’s Unmentionables will contact your insurance company to obtain information on your specific policy and their guidelines for replacement of breast prosthesis and bras.

 A. Scarlet’s Unmentionables has a program to assist those who don’t have insurance.
 We feel every woman has the right to feel confident in their appearance as well as assist you to achieve that goal.